-UNICEF Canada Youth Advocacy Program in 2023 will take place from February to December 2023.
-There are 8 core sessions, with space for additional sessions as identified by participants.
+UNICEF Canada Youth Advocacy Program in 2024 will take place from February to December 2024.
+There are monthly core sessions, with space for additional sessions as identified by participants.
 The sessions will last anywhere between 1.5-3 hours.
-Applications for the 2024 program will open in November 2023.
+Applications for the 2025 program will open in November 2024.

 What does the program provide?